 With a global staff of more than 800, ICIS has employees based in Houston, Washington, New York, London, Montpellier, Dusseldorf, Karlsruhe, Milan, Mumbai, Singapore, Guangzhou, Beijing, Shanghai, Yantai, Tokyo and Perth.
 Some 350 of ICIS’s staff are journalists engaged in reporting market prices and news, and ICIS is fully committed to upholding the highest journalistic principles of verification, corroboration and authentication.
 ICIS has a compliance framework that along with its methodologies and business processes adheres to the requirements of the IOSCO PRA Principles.

-At Reed Business Information we provide information and online data services to business professionals worldwide.
+Reed Business Information provides information and online data services to business professionals worldwide.
 Customers have access to our high-value industry data, analytics, information and tools.
 Our strong global brands hold market-leading positions across a wide range of industry sectors including banking, petrochemicals and aviation where we help customers make key strategic decisions every day.
-RBI is part of Reed Elsevier, a leading global provider of data, information and solutions for professional customers.
+RBI is part of RELX Group plc, a world-leading provider of information solutions for professional customers across industries.